Indonesia company registration

 Step 4: Prepare all required documents

-- Tetra Consultants will assist you in preparing all the documents required for company registration in Indonesia.
+- Tetra Consultants will assist you in preparing all the documents required for Indonesia company registration.
 The specific documents mandated will depend on your type of business structure.

 - For a foreign Limited Liability Company (PT), documents needed include: